exersalza/FivemCipherFinder/README.md

 - `-p|--path`: Redirect the search from the current path `.` to another one.
 - `-x|--exclude`: Exclude paths that you don't want to scan.
 - `-n|--no-log`: Prevents the creation of a log file.
 - `-v|--verbose`: Show the found ciphers in the console as soon as they are found.
-- `--v2`: Enable the gibberish search mode, which can detect ciphers like `local fjdlsajfdsancu = ...`.
-Will soon be deprecated, only use if you want to be really sure about something.
-CAN THROW A LOT OF FALSE POSITIVES.
-- `--no-del`: Don't remove the training file.
+Also adds more verbosity for the deletion of ciphers.
 - `--plug-dir`: Specify a Plugin directory.
 See the `plugins` directory for further information.
 Keep in mind, that the Script needs to be able to access the choosen directory.
 - `-w|--no-wizard`: Don't run the eraser wizard after the program ran.
 - `--get-remote-plugins`: Download the latest plugins from the remote repository.